Chromatic splitting for the $K(2)$-local sphere at $p=2$: The cohomology of

 \begin{cor} Let $i\colon \WW \to E_0 \cong \WW[[u_1]]$ be the inclusion of the constants.
 Then $i$ induces an isomorphism

 \end{cor}

 \begin{proof} That $i$ induces an isomorphism

 follows by induction on $n$.
-The base case, $n=1$, is \fullref{thm:consts21}.
+The base case, $n=1$, is \Cref{thm:consts21}.
 For the inductive step, we use the five lemma.
 The integral result is shown by taking inverse limits and using the $\lim^1$-exact sequence. \end{proof}